 Hawaiian monk seal conservation is a top priority

 Hawaiian monk seal conservation is a top priority.
-They are not endangered but they are threatened because there is habitat loss due to human development, coastal dredging, and increased numbers of incidents with Hawaiian monk seals entangled in fishing nets.
+The species remains endangered due to habitat loss from human development and coastal dredging, along with a rising number of incidents involving seals entangled in fishing nets and marine debris.

 These species are also affected by tourism.
 Hawaiian monk seals and humans can meet on beaches where seals congregate.
 Mothers often leave their pups unattended to rest.
 Frequently, Hawaiian monk seal resting spots are nearby human activities such as surfing or fishing.
 Since they associate so closely with people, they may be at risk of attacks from humans because Hawaii is the only place they inhabit.